Scottish Association of Landlords privacy policy

 8.1 Certain rights are provided to data subjects under the GDPR.
 Data Subjects are entitled to view the personal data held about them by SAL, whether in written or electronic form.

-8.2 Data subjects have a right to request a restriction of processing their data, a right to be forgotten and a right to object to SAL’s processing of their data.
+8.2 Data subjects have a right to request a restriction of processing their data, a right to be forgotten, a right to object to SAL’s processing of their data and a right to complain to SAL about how it is processing their data.
 These rights are notified to SAL’s members and other customers in SAL’s Fair Processing Notice.

 8.3 Subject Access Requests

 Data Subjects are permitted to view their data held by SAL upon making a request to do so (a Subject Access Request).
-Upon receipt of a request by a data subject, SAL must respond to the Subject Access Request within one month of the date of receipt of the request.
-SAL:
+Upon receipt of a request by a data subject, SAL must respond to the Subject Access Request within one calendar month of the date of receipt of the request (except in limited circumstances).

 8.3.1 must provide the data subject with an electronic or hard copy of the personal data requested, unless any exemption to the provision of that data applies in law.